Seton Hall and SOMA present the student and alumni program to be screened at the annual festival coming up on March 18.

 For link and password to view films: Contact William.Pace@shu.edu

 Communication and the Arts’ student Katherine Rivera and SOMA Founder Matthew Smollon.

 The South Orange Maplewood Film Festival (SOMA) is a professional film festival founded and directed by Matt Smollon.
 The festival features the work of independent filmmakers, including shorts, documentaries and narrative films.
-SOMA will enter its third year with a three-day event showcasing films from around the world.
+SOMA will enter its fifth year with a six-day event showcasing films from around the world.
 Students, faculty, and alumni of the College of Communication and the Arts continue to submit their work and become a part of the vibrant, creative community in the towns of South Orange and Maplewood, New Jersey.

 The College is proud of the ongoing partnership with SOMA.
 Communication and the Arts' students are provided a direct line to the professional world of festivals, filmmaking, producing and even distribution in the film business.
 In 2016, then undergraduate student Matthew Borello submitted one of his films to SOMA - his first ever film festival - and was so inspired by the experience and encouragement that he went on to submit that same film, "Dinner Time," to the Hollywood Boulevard Festival.
 "Dinner Time" went on to win the award Best Dramedy (Drama/Comedy) Short Film in the student category.
 SOMA affords students opportunities to work behind the scenes as well - several students have interned for the festival, learning the ins and outs of marketing, social media engagement and public relations.

 Associate Dean Thomas Rondinella participates in Q&A session with SOMA Founder Matthew Smollon.